 Realities of Hazardous Construction Site Working EnvironmentsJune 7, 2018

 People who work in the construction business understand the serious consequences that can occur from a single error in judgment.
 As with the recent pedestrian bridge collapse at Florida International University, deaths and injuries are now a genuine reality for those in the business of construction.
-Common accidents include demolition accidents, trench collapses, cave in accidents, falling objects, and crane accidents.
+Common construction site hazards and risks include demolition accidents, trench collapses, cave in accidents, falling objects, and crane accidents.
 Projects that are handled with safety and care are often more profitable than those that are not, due to lack of delay and potential jobsite injury claims.
 However, several recent news stories demonstrate cases of unsafe environments in which a company has been found not only to be liable, but criminally liable.
 That’s why safety measures and regulation are put into place to protect workers in their industry.

 OSHA and the Enforcement of Regulations